outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 - inhibit/avoid/reduce carcinogenic structures

 	- use anti-cancer compounds with multiple functions, including induction of apoptosis
+		- quercetin
+			- Its antioxidant effects are due its phenolic group, which reacts with free radicals to form the more stable phenoxy radicals
+			- Quercetin also exerts anti-inflammatory and chemopreventive properties
+			- has membrane-stabilizing capabilities
+			- inhibits aldose reductase and low-density lipoprotein oxidation
+			- down regulation of mutant p53 proteins, G1 phase arrest, tyrosine kinase inhibition, and down regulation of cell survival, proliferative and anti-apoptotic proteins
 		- ashwagandha
 		    - down-regulates the expression of ERα
 		    - inhibition of heat shock protein 90